Honda confirm 2021 CB125F will cost £2799 OTR

 Away from the plastics, much of the bike has also been finished in black, with the engine, exhaust downpipe, muffler, fork lowers and wheels all given the Henry Ford treatment.
 For added practicality, there’s a pillion grab rail and centre stand as standard, too.

-As always, check back soon for a full, expert review of the Honda CB125F.
+As always, check back soon for the in-depth Honda CB125F review.